 7. Go all out with this soft play equipment set

 Soft play equipment – whether at home or at your local centre – can help your child learn how to climb, crawl and slide, safely and comfortably.
 They might even get strong enough to start picking it up!

 SweetKidsPl Foam Playset with ball pit (opens in new tab)

 Woah!
 If you have the space in your living room or nursery for this, it's definitely worth it!
 It comes in grey or pink, while it also comes with the balls included – in your colour choice, too.
-Whether you have one child or four, this will definitely entertain them while you can't.
+Whether you have one child or four, this will definitely entertain them when you can't.

 8. This lovely (and soft) playmat rug(opens in new tab)

 This soft play rug is best suited for smaller children, just as they are starting to get moving.
 It provides a super soft surface for them to lay, roll and try and crawl, and it comes with a pillow included.